top of page

 EXPLORE

 Explore your faith.
-Find out more about faith, God and the Bible by coming along to our Explored or Just 10 groups and our Summer Special events.
+Find out more about faith, God and the Bible by coming along to our Explore group and our Summer Special events.

 DEEPEN